0xC0000054/sc4-auto-save/README.md

 with administrator permissions to be able to save the file.

 2. Adjust the settings in the `[AutoSave]` section to your preferences.

 3. Save the file and start the game.

+### Settings overview:

+`IntervalInMinutes` is the number of minutes that elapse between auto-save attempts, defaults to `15` minutes.
+Note that the save timing may not be exactly this value depending on what the game is doing.
+For example, auto-save is disabled when the game is paused.

+`FastSave` controls whether the game skips updating the region thumbnail when saving, defaults to `true`.
+With this option enabled the save operation is equivalent to the `Ctrl + Alt + S` keyboard shortcut, when disabled it is equivalent to the `Ctrl + S` keyboard shortcut.

+`IgnoreTimePaused` controls whether the time the game spends paused is ignored when counting towards the next auto-save point, defaults to `true`.

+`LogSaveEvents` controls whether the save events for the current session will be written to the log file, defaults to `true`.

 ## Troubleshooting